citizen-stig/storage_witness_delta_plaground/NOTES.md

  - Think a little more about how ForkTreeManager is going to fit into sov-runner and/or sov-rollup-interface
  - Q: Blazej: Do new traits make sense without the module system?
  - Think how `ForkTreeManager` fits into ZK
- - Q: Nikolai: What is difference between S::Witness and CacheLog tracking reads?
+ - Q: Nikolai: What is the difference between S::Witness and CacheLog tracking reads?

 # 06.10